logoBack to App page

 Template field added to the Request Type

-To begin with, customer sees all templates available in Templates Repository without knowing which fields will be copied to his request.
+A customer sees all templates available in Templates Repository without knowing which fields will be copied in their request.
 It may happen that completed fields will be overwritten by those from the template.
 As a result, Agents won’t have a complex, detailed description of Customer’s request.
 What’s more, the amount of templates may be confusing.
-Customer can choose a template that does not fully correspond to the problem.
+A customer can choose a template that doesn’t fully correspond to the problem.

 Hidden Template field with default template

-It’s also possible to hide Template field and set the default template for target Request Types.
-With this configuration previously selected, default template will be applied to a request right after its creation.
+It’s also possible to hide the Issue Template field and set the default template for a target Request Types.
+With this configuration previously selected, a default template will be applied to a request right after its creation.

-If the Administrator or Agent (with appropriate permissions) will set the Scope correctly, fields completed by Customer won’t be overwritten by template one’s.
+If the administrator or agent (with appropriate permissions) will set the Scope correctly, fields completed by a customer won’t be overwritten by template’s.

 Apply template post function